mhdtouban/portfolio/content/portfolio/feed.md

 5- Ask the waiter to enter the pin
 6- Enjoy your reward.

-The old app can be found in
+The app was completely written in kotlin and can be found in [Google Play](https://play.google.com/store/apps/details?id=com.feedapp.android).
-[Google Play](https://play.google.com/store/apps/details?id=com.feedapp.android).